vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 In the first year, 100% of minted ACME tokens will be delivered to stakers and validators as a reward for securing the network.
 Later on, some of the minted ACME tokens will be added to the Grant Pool to support partnerships and development.

-The [staking process](https://gitlab.com/accumulatenetwork/governance/governance-docs/-/blob/main/Governance.md#lockup-period) in Accumulate aims to lower token velocity to increase predictability, with a goal of 60%-80% of circulating supply being staked.
+The [staking process](https://gitlab.com/accumulatenetwork/governance/governance-docs/-/blob/main/Governance.md#lockup-period) in Accumulate aims to lower token velocity and increase predictability, with a goal of 60%-80% of circulating supply being staked.
 There are two staking methods: undelegated staking, which has no penalties or bonding, and delegated staking, which has higher rewards but with warm-up and cool-down periods and penalties for poor performance.
 One can choose to delegate stake between 3 months and 24 months.
 The longer you stake the higher the rewards percentage will be.
 There will be short-term and long-term lockup implementation, and delegators and operators can be slashed if the operator is not performing or acting maliciously.
 To incentivize the robustness of the network in its early days, operators may operate multiple active core validators, but this is a temporary measure that may be discontinued in the future.

-##### Initial Token Distribution of $ACME
+#### Initial Token Distribution of $ACME

 The initial token distribution of $ACME is outlined in [this article](https://accumulatenetwork.io/2022/05/factom-transition-to-accumulate-guide-faq/):